Seeing-by-Doing

 1) Diagnosis – understanding how the current flow design is creating the queues and delays.

-2) Design – inventing new design options.
+2) Agnosis – inventing new design options by suspending judgement and lateral thinking.

 These three steps are encapsulated in the third “M” of 6M Design® – the Model step.